tylerprogramming/ai/crewai_series/day_06/README.md

-# Day03 Crew
+# Day06 Crew

-Welcome to the Day03 Crew project, powered by [crewAI](https://crewai.com).
-This template is designed to help you set up a multi-agent AI system with ease, leveraging the powerful and flexible framework provided by crewAI.
-Our goal is to enable your agents to collaborate effectively on complex tasks, maximizing their collective intelligence and capabilities.
+Welcome to the Day06 Crew project, powered by [crewAI](https://crewai.com).
+This project demonstrates how to set up a multi-agent AI system for automated task execution in a software development context.

+## Project Overview

+The Day06 Crew project focuses on creating an automated workflow for executing a series of tasks related to news analysis and report generation.
+It utilizes the new Flow system from CrewAI.

 ## Installation

 Ensure you have Python >=3.10 <=3.13 installed on your system.
-This project uses [Poetry](https://python-poetry.org/) for dependency management and package handling, offering a seamless setup and execution experience.
+This project uses [Poetry](https://python-poetry.org/) for dependency management.

 First, if you haven't already, install Poetry: